taw10/crystfel/doc/man/crystfel_geometry.5.md

 The group definitions must come **after** the panel definitions.
 A good way to go is to put all the group definitions at the very end of the geometry file.

-If the detector consists of only one panel, CrystFEL will automatically create the **all** group containing it.
+If you do not define any groups, CrystFEL will automatically create the **all** group for you, containing all panels in a flat hierarchy.
+This allows basic geometry refinement (level zero, see **align_detector**) to work without any extra work.

 The **group** system replaces the **rigid_group** system used in older versions of CrystFEL.
 If the geometry file contains any **rigid_group** lines, they